 The foundation walls will need to be engineered.
 My engineer requires the walls to be the regular 8-inch walls, but the rebar is placed every 12 inches, both vertically and horizontally.
 The rebar at the top of the wall will need to stick above the walls so it can be bent over and tied to the concrete of the garage floor.

-We have our suspended slabs made off sight.
+We have our suspended slabs made off-site.
 They bring in the “pre-stressed concrete slabs” and install them with a crane.
 We then seal all of the joints, then bend all of the rebar over and tie in the horizontal rebar.
-This creates a 12-inch mat of rebar through out the entire floor.
+This creates a 12-inch mat of rebar throughout the entire floor.
 We then pour a 4 inch sloped floor over the pre-stressed concrete and matted rebar.

-One thing to note, the pre-stressed concrete is about 12” thick.
+One thing to note about indoor basketball courts under garages: the pre-stressed concrete is about 12” thick.
 That means you need to have 9-foot basement walls, or set the gym an extra foot deeper.
 Otherwise you will have to step down when you enter your home from the garage.

 Be cautious when digging and forming the tall walls.
 You certainly want trained professionals to do this type of work.
 You should also consider placing a temporary fence around the deep hole.
 Make sure to schedule everything out so that you can get the deep hole, backfilled and covered as quickly as possible.

-The lights need to be low profile, like florescent lights.
-You can get florescent lights with a wire cage around them.
+The lights need to be low profile, like fluorescent lights.
+You can get fluorescent lights with a wire cage around them.
 You can also have glass block put in towards the top of the walls to shed some natural light in the gym.